-The Entity responds to the educated, healthy & caring society portfolio in the following manner
+The Entity responds to the safety and educated, healthy & caring society portfolios in the following manner.

-- The management of our catchment areas provides the citizenry of the Western Cape higher yield and quality of water. - The vast landscapes provide areas for pollinators, which is crucial for food security. - The Entity provides access to pristine reserves for cultural, spiritual, traditional and recreation purposes. - Wellness programmes through partnerships with organisations offering support to women and youth, using nature as a means of healing, therapy and rehabilitation. - Sound land use advice, and spatial planning is provided, which contributes to safeguarding community livelihoods against fires, floods and other natural disasters. - Environmental awareness capacity building.
+- The management of our catchment areas provides the citizenry of the Western Cape higher yield and quality of water. - The vast landscapes provide areas for pollinators, which is crucial for food security. - The Entity provides access to pristine reserves for cultural, spiritual, traditional and recreation purposes. - Wellness programmes through partnerships organisations offering support to women and youth, using nature as a means of healing, therapy and rehabilitation. - Sound land use advice, and spatial planning is provided, which contributes to safeguarding community livelihoods against fires, floods and other natural disasters. - The management of human wildlife conflict. - Criminal activity linked to biodiversity crime is prevented

-INNOVATION, CULTURE AND GOVERNANCE
+INNOVATION, CULTURE & GOVERNANCE

-The Entity will respond to the innovation, culture and governance portfolio in the following manner.
+The Entity will respond to the innovation, culture & governance portfolio in the following manner.

-- Investing in relevant technology to automate repetitive work processes. - Explore opportunities in technology and innovation to support the biodiversity and conservation management mandates. - Ongoing investment in current Information and Communication Technology (ICT) infrastructure and systems to enable connectivity and broad scale communication capability.

-- Implement sound governance principles and systems through the compliance to laws and regulations and documented policies and procedures. - Investigate the potential for the application and integration of Artificial Intelligence (AI) in business processes.
+- Investing in relevant technology to automate repetitive work processes. - Explore opportunities in technology and innovation to support the biodiversity and conservation management mandates. - Ongoing investment in current ICT infrastructure and systems to enable connectivity and broad scale communication capability. - Implement sound governance principles and systems through the compliance to laws and regulations and documented policies and procedures. - Investigate the potential for the application and integration of Artificial Intelligence (AI) in business processes.